mbkoltai/mbkoltai.github.io/_posts/2019-12-25-multistable.md

 An interesting question is what if we couple more than 2 bistable components.
 Would we get multistability with more than 4 fixed points?
 I might explore this question in a future post.

-The functions and the main script are available on [GitHub](https://github.com/mbkoltai/multistable_coupled_toggle) and they can be downloaded and used in MATLAB.
+The script with its functions are available on [GitHub](https://github.com/mbkoltai/multistable_coupled_toggle) and they can be downloaded and used in MATLAB.

 {% bibliography --cited %}